ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 The panid can be used to identify each network, but the only way to ensure that each Thread network stays in its own partition is to have different master key for each network.

-The Thread network channel may be different for each network to avoid some unnecessary packet processing (if the networks can hear each other).
+The Thread network channel may be different for each network to avoid unnecessary packet processing (if the networks can hear each other).

 - `"thread-config-channel": 22,`

 For the devices to be commissioned, the only thing needed is PSKd and eui64.
-Both values can be set by using ThreadInterface.h.
+Both values can be set by using ThreadInterface.h: `device_eui64_set(const uint8_t *eui64)` and `mesh_error_t device_pskd_set(const char *pskd)`.
 Alternatively PSKd can be configured in .json:

 `"thread-pskd": "Some random value",`